jumpnow/jumpnowtek-site/_posts/2016-11-01-Qt-Creator-Setup-for-RPi-cross-development.md

 #### Conclusion

-You should now be able to build, run and debug Qt5 applications on the Raspberry Pi from your workstation.
+You should now be able to build, run and debug Qt5 applications on the Raspberry Pi from your Linux workstation.

-It seems to work okay with my limited testing, but I don't usually develop on a Linux workstation so this is not my typical workflow.

-Please let me know if I am missed something.

 [yocto-jumpnow-build]: http://www.jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html